COVID-19 pandemic: Contact tracing

 Contact tracing attempts to identify recent contacts of newly infected individuals, and to screen them for infection; the traditional approach is to request a list of contacts from infectees, and then telephone or visit the contacts.
 Contact tracing was widely used during the Western African Ebola virus epidemic in 2014.

 Another approach is to collect location data from mobile devices to identify those who have come in significant contact with infectees, which prompted privacy concerns.
 On 10 April 2020, Google and Apple announced an initiative for privacy-preserving contact tracing.
 In Europe and in the US, Palantir Technologies initially provided COVID-19 tracking services.

-Health care
+Healthcare

 WHO described increasing capacity and adapting healthcare as a fundamental mitigation.
-The ECDC and WHO's European regional office issued guidelines for hospitals and primary healthcare services for shifting resources at multiple levels, including focusing laboratory services towards testing, cancelling elective procedures, separating and isolating patients, and increasing intensive care capabilities by training personnel and increasing ventilators and beds.
+The ECDC and WHO's European regional office issued guidelines for hospitals and primary healthcare services for shifting resources at multiple levels, including focusing laboratory services toward testing, cancelling elective procedures, separating and isolating patients, and increasing intensive care capabilities by training personnel and increasing ventilators and beds.
 The pandemic drove widespread adoption of telehealth.